-The Old Faithful lodging area is super confusing – this blog is referring to the historic Old Faithful Inn not the Old Faithful Lodge or the Old Faithful Snow Lodge (seriously, who picked these names?!).
-One of the most confusing parts of staying here was just getting to the right building.
+The Old Faithful lodging area can be confusing – this blog is referring to the historic Old Faithful Inn not the Old Faithful Lodge or the Old Faithful Snow Lodge (seriously, who picked these names?!).
+The trickiest part of staying here was just getting to the right building.

 The Old Faithful Inn is basically a giant log cabin, and was one of the first lodges of its kind in a national park.
 For the history alone, it’s worth staying there.

 Opt for the “Old House Room without Bath” option to save yourself some money.
 This got our nightly rate to under $200, which is a steal for Yellowstone (yes, I realize that’s not a steal in real life).

 As unappealing as the name sounds, our room was great.
 You obviously don’t have your own bathroom, but you do have a sink with a vanity.
 The shared bathrooms were nicer than my own home and you get a nice bathrobe in your room, so you’re not sneaking around the hall in your towel.
 The rooms don’t have TV or air conditioning, but we weren’t worried about either of those since we wanted to unplug and it was mid-September.

 To save yourself a little bit more money, opt out of housekeeping services.
 This saved us an additional $15 per night, which isn’t a ton, but is better than nothing!
 By the time all was said and done, we were paying about the same as a Holiday Inn for our stay in an incredibly cool historic building.

 The inn is itself a tourist destination, so it’s pretty crowded during the day.
 Walking around the lobby/reception area was a little frustrating since it’s totally packed, but the upper floors are much more manageable.
 We were on the side of the building where the viewing deck for Old Faithful is, but we were still able to take a nap with the windows open without much disturbance (even with everyone day drinking!).